 His parents and his aunt had a great impact on his life as they always encouraged him to go to church.
 His Junior Secondary School principal always encouraged him too.
-My retired minister Rev. WD Stadler played a great role spiritually and supported me to go to high school.
+His retired minister Rev. WD Stadler played a great role spiritually and supported him to go to high school.
 His wife and children are precious to him and are his greatest inspiration.

 In 1986 he became a full member of the then DRCA at Canzibe congregation where he served for some years in youth ministry.
 Later on he also became active in URCSA’s CYM (Christian Youth Ministry).
 In his secondary school years he served as one of the leaders of the student Christian movement and was the chairman of the SRC (Student Representative Council) at Gxaba Senior Secondary School.
 He can be proud of his leadership because during his term there was no strike at school and everything went smoothly.